-An RCD is commonly referred to as a safety switch.
-RCD testing is the compliance testing of a Residual Current Device that is a sensitive life-saving component of your electrical board, which is designed to prevent you from getting a fatal electric shock if you touch something live, such as a bare wire or from a faulty electrical appliance.
-It also provides protection from electrical fires.
-RCD’s offer a level of protection and reassurance that ordinary fuses and circuit breakers cannot.
+What is RCD testing, and why do you need it?
+It boils down to health and safety requirements in the workplace.
+An RCD is commonly referred to as a safety switch and RCD testing is the compliance testing of that Residual Current Device.
+It’s a sensitive life-saving component of your electrical board (a safety switch), which is designed to prevent you from getting a fatal electric shock if you touch something live.
+For example, a bare wire or from a faulty electrical appliance.
+An RCD switch also provides protection from electrical fires by tripping the circuit if an imbalance occurs.
+RCD’s offer protection and reassurance that ordinary fuses and circuit breakers can’t.
+Our professional technicians test your electrical equipment by carrying out portable RCD safety switch testing services, ensuring that the test button functions correctly and verifying the proper flow of electricity.

 CONTACT US BOOK RCD TESTING